← All Articles

 • First-year total: S$14,600

-• Subsequent years: S$9,600/year (ongoing cloud costs only)
+• Subsequent years: S$9,600/year

-Which Cloud Platform Should You Choose?
+Which Platform Should You Pick?

 Choose AWS If:

-• You are a startup or tech company
+• You're a startup or tech company

 • You need the widest range of services